Before applying to become a higher education provider

 - They are an entity listed under the definition of regulated entity in Section 5 of the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act).

-- They have a clearly articulated higher education purpose that includes a commitment to, and support for, free intellectual inquiry in its academic endeavours – Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework 2021), Standard B1.1.2.
+- They have a clearly articulated higher education purpose that includes a commitment to freedom of speech and academic freedom – Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework 2021), Standard B1.1.1.

 - They have a formally constituted and accountable governing body, which includes independent members that exercise competent governance oversight of all of its proposed higher education operations in or from Australia – HES Framework 2021, Part A, Standard 6.1.1.